MonkWho/pfatt/README.md

 That's it!
 Now your clients should be recieving public IPv6 addresses via DHCP6.

-# Troubleshooting Netgraph
+# Troubleshooting

 ## tcpdump

-You should run tcpdumps on the `$ONT_IF` interface and the `$RG_IF` interface:
+Use tcpdump to watch the authentication, vlan and dhcp bypass process (see above).
+Run tcpdumps on the `$ONT_IF` interface and the `$RG_IF` interface:
 ```
 tcpdump -ei $ONT_IF
 tcpdump -ei $RG_IF
 ```

+Restart your Residential Gateway.
 From the `$RG_IF` interface, you should see some EAPOL starts like this:
 ```
 MAC (oui Unknown) > MAC (oui Unknown), ethertype EAPOL (0x888e), length 60: POL start
 ```

+If you don't see these, make sure you're connected to the ONT port.

 These packets come every so often.
 I think the RG does some backoff / delay if doesn't immediately auth correctly.
-You can always reboot your RG to initiate the authentication.
+You can always reboot your RG to initiate the authentication again.

 If your netgraph is setup correctly, the EAP start packet from the `$RG_IF` will be bridged onto your `$ONT_IF` interface.
 Then you should see some more EAP packets from the `$ONT_IF` interface and `$RG_IF` interface as they negotiate 802.1/X EAP authentication.

-Once that completes, you should start seeing 802.1Q (tagged as vlan0) traffic on your `$ONT_IF ` interface.

-Then, you can start another tcpdump on the `vlan0` interface to see if netgraph is bridging over the VLAN0 traffic to `ngeth0`:
+Once that completes, watch `$ONT_IF` and `ngeth0` for DHCP traffic.
 ```
+tcpdump -ei $ONT_IF port 67 or port 68
-tcpdump -ei ngeth0
+tcpdump -ei ngeth0 port 67 or port 68
 ```

-If you don't see traffic being bridged between `ngeth0` and `$ONT_IF`, then netgraph is not  setup correctly.
+Verify you are seeing 802.1Q (tagged as vlan0) traffic on your `$ONT_IF ` interface and untagged traffic on `ngeth0`.

+Verify the DHCP request is firing using the MAC address of your Residential Gateway.

 If the VLAN0 traffic is being properly handled, next pfSense will need to request an IP. `ngeth0` needs to DHCP using the authorized MAC address.
 You should see an untagged DCHP request on `ngeth0` carry over to the `$ONT_IF` interface tagged as VLAN0.
 Then you should get a DHCP response and you're in business.

+If you don't see traffic being bridged between `ngeth0` and `$ONT_IF`, then netgraph is not setup correctly.

 ## Promiscuous Mode